Professor Shane O'Mara

 - Telephone: 353-01-896-8447

-Shane O'Mara is Professor of Experimental Brain Research at Trinity College Dublin, Principal Investigator and Director of the Trinity College Institute of Neuroscience.
+Shane O'Mara is Professor of Experimental Brain Research at Trinity College Dublin, Principal Investigator and former Director of the Trinity College Institute of Neuroscience.
 He received his bachelor’s and master’s degrees from NUI Galway and a DPhil from the University of Oxford.
 He is a Fellow of Trinity College, Dublin (FTCD), and was the first Ireland-based elected Fellow of the Association for Psychological Science (FAPS) and is an elected member of the Royal Irish Academy (MRIA).

 His research work is supported by industry, philanthropy and biomedical charities.
 He was the first recipient in Ireland of a Wellcome Trust Senior Investigator Award, which are provided to “support exceptional, world-class researchers, who already hold a recognized academic position and whose research will address the most important questions about health and disease.”